Middle Eastern Studies Minor

 Overview

-The cross-disciplinary Middle Eastern Studies Minor is designed for students who seek to explore the cultures, languages, history, society, politics, international relations, economics, technology, and environment of the Middle East, including the Arab world, North Africa, Turkey, and Iran.
+The cross-disciplinary Middle Eastern Studies Minor is designed for students who seek to explore the cultures, languages, history, politics, economy, and environment of the Middle East, including the Arab world, North Africa, Turkey, and Iran.
 The Middle Eastern Studies Minor’s courses provide the background and training for students whose major fields of study might include Anthropology, History, Philosophy and Religious Studies, Political Science, and World Languages and Cultures.
-The minor should be of special interest to students with interests in graduate studies or career interests in international business, education, translation, law, diplomacy, intelligence, the military, national security, non-governmental organizations, and/or international organizations.
+The minor should be of special interest to students with interests in graduate studies or career interests in international business, education, translation, law, diplomacy, national security, non-governmental organizations, and/or international organizations.

 Student Learning Outcomes